 We also made use of Enerzal and Rehydrate to restore our electrolytes.

-Any unique tips for cyclist who participate in BRM’s?
+Any unique tips for the cyclist who participate in BRM’s?

 1. Eat before you are hungry and drink before you are thirsty!

 2. Use a good pair of tube and tires, if you are worried about flats, a liner between tube and your bike tires can be very useful.